DevCats-Atlas/Atlas-Shop-Vue/README.md

    - npm package in `node_modules`

 3. **Config Loading**: AtlasShop-Vue's `vite.config.mjs` file is automatically loaded, which defines:
-   - Resource files (CSS, JS) for shop functionality
+   - Path aliases for admin component imports
-   - Path aliases for imports
+   - (No frontend resources - they're in the AtlasShop package)

 4. **Automatic Integration**: All resources and aliases are automatically added to your Vite configuration.